openaire/guidelines-literature-repositories/docs/field_resourceidentifier.rst

 Definition and Usage Instruction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**DCMI Definition**

-An unambiguous reference to the resource within a given context.
+The Identifier is a unique string that identifies a resource.

 **Usage Instruction**

 Recommended best practice is to identify the resource by means of a string or number conforming to a formal identification system.
 Example formal identification systems include the Uniform Resource Identifier (URI), the Uniform Resource Locator (URL), the Digital Object Identifier (DOI), and the ``URN:NBN``.
 Also this can be a direct URL, or a redirection URL, like PURL, HANDLE or other international resolution mechanisms.

-The ideal use of this element is to use a direct link or a link to a jump-off page (persistent URL) from ``dc:identifier`` in the metadata record to the digital resource or a jump-off page.
+The ideal use of this element is to use a direct link or a link to a jump-off page (persistent URL) from ``identifier`` in the metadata record to the digital resource or a jump-off page.

 Smart practice: